Waste to Energy 2018/2019

 In addition to the study, all customers will receive the following products for one year:

-- ecoprog WtE Monitor: biweekly update (by e-mail) on international current construction and modernisation projects
+- ecoprog WtE Monitor: update on international current construction and modernisation projects (emailed every two weeks)

 - ecoprog WtE Project Tracker: complete list of all known projects worldwide (MS Excel file), including status, capacity and commissioning (emailed every three months)